achristen/Meteobike/readme.md

 ![IMG_hdmi](IMG_hdmi.jpg)

 Next, connect the USB ports.
-Your Raspberry Pi Zero W hast two mini-USB ports, one (left) is for the USB devices (mouse, keyboard), one (right) is actually only for supplying power.
+Your Raspberry Pi Zero W has two mini-USB ports, one (left) is for the USB devices (mouse, keyboard), one (right) is actually only for supplying power.
 First connect to the USB devices (left).
 Because there is only one true USB port, but you need to connect two devices, you must also add initially a USB hub.
 Here is the set-up:

 ![IMG_usbhub](IMG_usbhub.jpg)